Bonnie Blair: Final Olympics (1993–1994)

 Back in 1986, the International Olympic Committee voted to stage the Winter Olympics and Summer Olympics in alternating four year cycles.
 Thus, the next Winter Games would be held in February 1994.
 The attempt to compete at her fourth Olympics was not without its challenges; the 1993 season was lackluster for Blair.
 At the 1993 World Sprint Championships, Blair did not win any of her four races finishing behind rival Ye Qiabo.
 Blair felt as though she had lost her quickness and after failing to rectify the problem with coach Peter Mueller, she switched to Nick Thometz.
 At the 1994, U.S. Olympic long-track trials at the Pettit National Ice Center, Blair set track records in the first round of the 500 meter and 1,000 meter trails.

 The 1994 Winter Olympics in Lillehammer, Norway, were another success for Blair: She again won gold in the 500 meters (39.25) and 1,000 meters (1:18.74) races.
 Blair finished 0.36 seconds ahead of the second best time in the 500 meters.
 Her 1.38 second margin in the 1,000 meters race is the largest margin of victory in the history of the event.
 Blair's success at Lillehammer placed her among the most decorate American Olympians of all time.
 She became the first American woman to win five gold Olympic medals and the first American Winter Olympian to win six career medals.
-In addition to the 500 and 1,000 meters races, Blair also competing in the 1,500 meter distance missing the podium with a fourth place finish.
+In addition to the 500 and 1,000 meters races, Blair also competed in the 1,500 meter distance, missing the podium with a fourth-place finish.
 At her post race press conference, Blair confirmed Lillehammer would be her last Olympic games.